raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 var totals = _.pluck(orders, 'total');
 {% endhighlight %}

-And by "variation," I really do mean variation. `splat` is a composition of `get` with the left partial application of `map` to the right partial application function.
+And by "variation," I really do mean variation. `splat` is the left partial application of `map` to the right partial application function.
 If that seems like gobbledegook to you, it's because I'm using *jargon*.

-I'll say that again, explicitly:
+Here's the jargon in JavaScript:

 {% highlight javascript %}
-function get (propertyName) {
+var applyFirst = require('allong.es').applyFirst,
+    applyLast = require('allong.es').applyLast,
+    map = require('underscore').map;

+var splat = applyFirst(applyLast, map);
+{% endhighlight %}

+I'll say that again in JavaScript, this time explicitly:

+{% highlight javascript %}
-  return function (object) {
+function map (list, fn) {
-    return object[propertyName];
+  return Array.prototype.map.call(list, fn);
-  }
 };

-function splat (propertyName) {
+function splat (fn) {
-  var getter = get(propertyName);
+  return function (list) {

-  return function (mappable) {
+    return map(list, function (something) {
-    return mappable.map(getter);
+      return fn(something)
-  }
+    });
   };
+};
 {% endhighlight %}

-Is that better?
-Yes when you're learning about HOFs in JavaScript, but quite possibly no when you're encountering the same pattern for the twelfth time in  code base, each time written out slightly differently, and one of them has a bug because the person writing it out was on their fourteenth straight hour programming things like this explicitly.
+Is that better? *Yes* when you're learning about HOFs in JavaScript, but quite possibly *no* when you're encountering a similar pattern for the twelfth time in the same code base, each time written out slightly differently, and one of them has a bug because the person writing it out was on their fourteenth straight hour programming things like this explicitly.

-Technicians who work in a homogenous culture use jargon as a form of compression.
-Jargon is not clever, it is simply unfamiliar to those not immersed in its culture.
-Being "explicit" instead of using "jargon" is appropriate for audiences who are simultaneously unfamiliar with the jargon and unwilling to learn it.
+This is one of the reasons that in addition to avoiding "clever" code, pragmatic programmers also avoid "repeating themselves."
+Jargon is one of the ways we avoid repeating ourselves in code.

 ### jargon is not clever, and it's also not abstraction